 Guatemala’s second largest city, Quetzaltenango (pop.
 300,000), is a world apart from Guatemala City.
 It’s a cosmopolitan place set at an altitude of 8,000 feet (2,400 m) and is the main population center for Guatemala’s K’iche’ Mayans.
-Despite being a fairly big city, its residents still feel friendly and approachable.
-Quetzaltenango’s original K’iche’ name of Xelajú is still widely used in an abbreviated form, Xela, today.
+Despite being a fairly big city, its residents are friendly and approachable.
+Quetzaltenango’s original K’iche’ name of "Xelajú" is still widely used in an abbreviated form, Xela, today.

 With its neoclassical architecture and dignified atmosphere, the city feels a bit European.
 Nearby attractions include climbs up volcanoes, a crater lake, hot springs, and several highland Mayan villages.
 Xela is also becoming a popular place with students studying Spanish or wanting to volunteer with an NGO.

 Climate and Location

 Xela lies within Guatemala’s Western Highlands.
 The city sits within a large valley that’s ringed by two volcanoes – the conical Santa María Volcano and the active Santiaguito Volcano.
 Its high elevation makes it chilly in the morning and evening, but warm during the day when the sun is out.

 Quetzaltenango was originally a Mam-speaking Mayan town, but eventually became dominated by the K’iche’-speaking Mayans of K’umarcaaj during the 14th century.
 It later came under colonial rule when Spanish conquistador Pedro de Alvarado defeated the K’iche’ leader Tecún Umán in 1524 near the base of the Santa María Volcano.
 The town flourished in the 19th century during the coffee boom and eventually became the region’s main commercial center.